About the Program

 The performance emphasis allows you to prepare for a professional career as an actor.
 You’ll take rigorous courses focused on styles of acting, voice work, movement, and audition techniques.
 You will also prepare a repertoire to market yourself as an actor for future theatre work or graduate programs.

 - Audition including 2 contrasting monologues (1 must be classical and in verse)

 - Completed bachelor of fine arts (Performance Emphasis) self-assessment rubric

 Production and Design Emphasis

-The bachelor of arts in theatre with a production and design emphasis is set up to help you design and produce an effective portfolio that showcases your knowledge, skills, and personal qualities that will help you secure future theatre work or pursue graduate studies.
+The production and design emphasis allows you to design and produce an effective portfolio that showcases your knowledge, skills, and personal qualities that will help you secure future theatre work or pursue graduate studies.